 1. Entrepreneurs don’t spend time on doing the foundational work

-People often overlook developing the foundation of their business in favor of doing the more exciting activities.
-But marketing and sales cannot be performed if your business has not built the foundation to support those activities.
+People often overlook developing the foundation of their business in favor of doing more exciting activities.
+But, marketing and sales cannot be performed if your business has not built the foundation to support those activities.
 Where are your marketing campaigns directing people?
-How are you closing the sale once interest has been established.
-You cannot bring your business to the attention of people if no follow through can occur.
+How are you closing the sale once interest has been established?
+You cannot bring your business to the attention of people if no follow-through can occur.
 Not only is this embarrassing, but it is almost impossible to get a second chance to make a good impression with people.
 Therefore, you need to get it right the first time by ensuring that you build a strong foundation.
 Get your website in order, develop your processes, have support in place if needed, and make sure your products or services have no deficiencies.

 2. Entrepreneurs expect fast results for minimal effort

 Many aspiring entrepreneurs get so infatuated with the lifestyle of successful entrepreneurs that they forget their results were produced from hard work.
 There is no shortcut to success.
 You will need to work extremely hard and sacrifice personal pleasures in order to build a successful business.
 If you want to be a millionaire in a month, then starting a business is not something you should be pursuing.
 It is a process to get to that level of financial success — if it is even reached.
 You need to be patient and focused on delivering the best product or service before you attain such goals.